 Since 1967, Pine Cove has existed to be used by God to transform the lives of people for His purposes and His glory.
-This purpose is no different in 2020.
+This purpose is no different today.
 Thus, in order to prepare for effective ministry this summer, Pine Cove is taking measures, both operationally and medically, to conduct camp safely in response to COVID-19.

 According to the Texas Governor’s Health Protocol for youth camp families, campers returning from an overnight camp should minimize in-person contact with any person 65 years of age or older, especially those with pre-existing health conditions, for a period of 14 days.
 This includes maintaining social distancing of at least 6 feet of separation from those individuals, wearing a face covering or mask, and avoiding sharing utensils or other common objects with those individuals.